lewsid/dinkly/README.md

 - Easy to use and flexible MVC architecture
 - YAML configuration and customization
-- Support for Markdown templating
+- Support for Github Flavored Markdown templating
 - Full Composer support
 - Restful API
 - Minimal and flexible ORM